A backward $\lambda$-Lemma for the forward heat flow: Proofs

-{\bf Step 6.} (Uniform convergence) {\it $ \norm{\Gg^\infty(z_+) -\Gg_\gamma^T(z_+)}_X \le 3c\rho_0 e^{-T\frac{\mu}{4}} $ $\forall T\ge T_2$. }
+{\bf Step 6.} (Uniform convergence) {\it $ \norm{\Gg^\infty(z_+) -\Gg_\gamma^T(z_+)}_{W^{2,2}} \le \rho_0 e^{-T\frac{\mu}{16}} $ $\forall T\ge T_2$. }

 \begin{proof} Assume $T\ge T_2$; see~(\ref{eq:back-traj}) below.
 Consider the fixed point $\xi^T=\xi^T_{\gamma,z_+}$ of $\Psi_{\gamma,z_+}^T$ on $Z^T$ and the fixed point $\eta=\eta_{z_+}$ of $\Psi_{z_+}$ on $Z$ defined by~(\ref{eq:exp norm}).
 Because $\Gg^T_\gamma(z_+)=\xi^T(0)$ by~(\ref{eq:G=xi}), similarly $\Gg^\infty(z_+)=\eta(0)$, it remains to estimate the difference $\eta(0)-\xi^T(0)$.
-As the respective representation formulae show this difference depends on the whole trajectories $\eta$ and $\xi^T$.
+Observe that, firstly, since the difference lies in $X^-\subset C^\infty$ application of the $W^{2,2}$ norm makes sense.
+Secondly, by the respective representation formulae, this difference depends on the whole trajectories $\eta$ and $\xi^T$.
 But while $\eta$ runs into the origin, the trajectory $\xi^T$ ends on the fiber $\Dd_\gamma$ far away!
 So the difference $\eta-\xi^T$ cannot converge to zero, as $T\to\infty$, uniformly on $[0,T]$.
-However, as figure~\ref{fig:fig-xi-xi} suggests that this could be true on some initial part of the domain $[0,T]$, say on $[0,\frac{1}{2}T]$.
-Hence the first step is to reduce the problem to the smaller interval $[0,\frac{1}{2}T]$.
-The second step is to solve the reduced problem.
-Here the key idea is to \emph{suitably partition} both trajectories $\eta$ and $\xi^T$ and compare due parts; see figure~\ref{fig:fig-exp-convergence}.
+However, Figure~\ref{fig:fig-xi-xi} suggests that this could be true on some initial part of the domain $[0,T]$, say on $[0,\frac{1}{2}T]$.
+So step~A is to reduce the problem to the smaller interval $[0,\frac{1}{2}T]$.
+Step~B is to solve the reduced problem.
+Here the key idea is to \emph{suitably partition} both trajectories $\eta$ and $\xi^T$ and compare due parts; see Figure~\ref{fig:fig-exp-convergence}.
 The fact that $\eta$ is \emph{asymptotically well behaved}, i.e. exponentially close to zero on $[T,\infty)$, enters frequently.

-We proceed as follows: In step~(a) we estimate $\norm{\eta(0)-\xi^T(0)}_X$ by an exponentially decaying function of $T$ plus the supremum of $\norm{\eta(s)-\xi^T(s)}_X$ over $s\in[0,\frac{1}{2}T]$.
-In step~(b) we prove exponential decay of this sup norm.
-But here we encounter again the difference $\eta-\xi^T$, but unfortunately on the whole interval $[0,T]$.
-The \emph{key idea} is to decompose this interval into three pieces, namely
+We proceed as follows: In step~A we estimate the (stronger) $W^{2,2}$ norm of the difference $\eta(0)-\xi^T(0)$ by an exponentially decaying function of $T$ plus the supremum over $s\in[0,\frac{1}{2}T]$ of the (weaker) norm $\norm{\eta(s)-\xi^T(s)}_{X}$.
+This reduction of a stronger to a weaker norm is based on the \emph{key fact} that the difference $\eta(0)-\xi^T(0)$ only involves $\pi_-$ terms.
+Namely, these take values in $X^-$, hence in $C^\infty$.
+In step~B we prove exponential decay of this sup norm.
+Here we encounter again the difference $\eta-\xi^T$, unfortunately on the whole interval $[0,T]$.
+Now the \emph{key idea} is to decompose this interval into three pieces, namely